|Semester 1||Domestic Fee||International Fee*|

 Becoming a charity partner gives your organization the opportunity to work with and mentor students during an internship or special project.

 Successful completion of this program may open doors to a rewarding career.
-You will have the opportunity to become a key player in a sector that includes organizations focused on health care, education, social service, the arts, politics, the environment and international development – just to name a few.
-Employers are keen to hire Humber graduates, and your skills will be in demand.
+You will have the opportunity to become a key player in a sector that includes organizations focused on healthcare, education, social service, the arts, politics, the environment and international development – just to name a few.
+Employers are keen to hire Humber graduates.

 Classes are taught by industry experts, take a look at these impressive bios.